afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-3-dir/chemical-equilibrium.md

 ```

 where $x_{i}$ denotes the mole fraction of component $i$ in the liquid and $\sigma_{i1}$ denotes the stoichiometric coefficient for component $i$ in reaction 1.
 ````

 ### Extent and the liquid-phase equilibrium constant
-In the case of liquid phase reactions, the extent of reaction is related to the eqilibrium constant through the mole fraction.
+In the case of liquid phase reactions, the extent of the reaction is related to the equilibrium constant through the mole fraction.
 Consider a single liquid phase reaction with extent $\epsilon_{i}$ (units: mol).
 We know from the definition of the liquid phase mole fraction for component $i$ (in a system with species set $\mathcal{M}$) given by:

 ```{math}
 x_{i} = \frac{n_{i}}{\displaystyle\sum_{j\in\mathcal{M}}n_{j}}\qquad\forall{i}\in\mathcal{M}
 ```

-that the moles of component $i$ are related to the extent of reaction:
+that the moles of component $i$ are related to the extent of the reaction:

 ```{math}
 n_{i} = n^{\circ}_{i}+\sigma_{i1}\epsilon_{1}\qquad\forall{i}\in\mathcal{M}